Code of Conduct (as applies to the Police & Crime Commissioner and the Deputy Police & Crime Commissioner)

 In June and December 2018, the Commissioner’s, Formal Holding to Account Meeting with the Chief Constable were broadcast live on Facebook.
 To watch back and for details of how to get involved in future events click here.

 Aside from this, the Commissioner does not currently hold any public meetings.
-Should this change in the future they will be listed on the events calendar below and listed here.
+Should this change in the future they will be listed on the events calendar.